SoftwareOne–Crayon Shows What’s Possible in Swiss M&A

 Beyond tariffs, antitrust headwinds remain top of mind.
 Under President Biden, federal agencies pursued dozens of cases against major tech firms, leading several companies to abandon planned mergers.

-“For years, the major tech companies moved into strategic segments via acquisition, but that window is essentially shut for the time being because of the regulatory scrutiny,” said Gaurav Kittur, Global Co-Head of Internet Investment Banking at Jefferies, at the time.
+“For years, the major tech companies moved into strategic segments via acquisition, but that window is essentially shut for the time being because of the regulatory scrutiny,” said Gaurav Kittur, Co-Head of Global Internet Investment Banking at Jefferies, at the time.

 Entering 2025, it wasn’t yet clear how President Trump would handle antitrust enforcement.
 While many expected a lighter touch, members of his administration have also expressed concerns about big tech’s impact on competition.